-Seminar member of “Locating (and Dislocating) Voices in Shakespeare,” Shakespeare Association of America Annual Conference (Los Angeles, 28-31 March 2018).
+“‘Authors,’ ‘Actors,’ and the Bonds of Representation in King John,” seminar on “Locating (and Dislocating) Voices in Shakespeare,” Shakespeare Association of America Annual Conference (Los Angeles, 29 March 2018).

 “The People’s Officer: Shakespeare’s Coriolanus, the Tribunes, and the Origins of Popular Representation,” Arthur F. Kinney Center for Interdisciplinary Renaissance Studies Graduate Conference (University of Massachusetts at Amherst, 28 October 2017).

 “Surveying the City: Mapping Urban Space through GIS in Renaissance Literature,” Renaissance Society of America Annual Conference (Chicago, 1 April 2017).

 “The Stationer to Dramatophilus: Publisher as Persona in Restoration Playbooks,” Modern Language Association Annual Convention (Philadelphia, 6 January 2017).

 “The Metaphysics and Politics of Ensoulment in Edmund Spenser’s The Faerie Queene,” Center for Renaissance and Reformation Studies Conference (University of Toronto, 21 October 2016).

 “River, Ditch, Sewer, Jakes: Mapping Water as Infrastructure in Early Modern London,” HASTAC Annual Conference (Arizona State University, 12 May 2016).

 “Native and National Monstrosities: Castration, Psychophysiology, and the Seventeenth-Century Global Imagination,” American Comparative Literature Association Annual Conference (Harvard University, 19 March 2016).